Integrations are one easy way to get data from external systems into Wavefront. Use one of the built-in integrations and customize it as needed.

 - The Setup tab has instructions for configuring the integration.

-In-product integrations provide assisted installation and configuration.
+Built-in integrations provide assisted installation and configuration.
 Many integrations also install a dashboard for you.
-Access the integration by selecting Integrations from the menu bar and click the Setup tab.
+Access the integration by selecting Integrations from the taskbar and clicking the Setup tab.

 Custom integrations provide installation and configuration instructions in this documentation.